 These are not considered as reliable as first-tier cartridges made by companies such as Kerox, but the difference is probably not substantial.
 The cartridges should provide years of leak-free service.

-Valve and Cartridge Testing
+Valve Cartridge Testing

-Kerox and Hain-Yo faucet valve cartridges have both been tested and certified to all applicable North American standards which means they passed a lot of tests.
+Kerox and Hain-Yo faucet valve cartridges have both been tested and certified to all applicable North American standards, which means they passed a lot of tests.

 The two most important are the life-cycle and burst tests.